panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 ## 2. Accessing DOM elements

-Another useful application of the `useRef()` hook is to access DOM elements.
-It's done in 3 steps:
+Another useful application of the `useRef()` hook is to access DOM elements, which is performed in 3 steps:

 A) Define the reference to access the element `const elementRef = useRef()`;